freeCodeCamp/learn-periodic-table-database/TUTORIAL.md

 Part 3: Create the script

 Lastly, you need to make a script that accepts an argument in the form of an `atomic number`, `symbol`, or `name` of an element and outputs some information about the given element.
+In your script, you can create a PSQL variable for querying the database like this: `PSQL="psql --username=freecodecamp --dbname=<database_name> -t --no-align -c"`, add more flags if you need to.

 **Notes:**
 If you leave your virtual machine, your database may not be saved.
 You can make a dump of it by entering `pg_dump -cC --inserts -U freecodecamp periodic_table > periodic_table.sql` in a bash terminal (not the psql one).
 It will save the commands to rebuild your database in `periodic_table.sql`.
 The file will be located where the command was entered.
 If it's anything inside the `project` folder, the file will be saved in the VM.
 You can rebuild the database by entering `psql -U postgres < periodic_table.sql` in a terminal where the `.sql` file is.